xjtluk/Embedded-Thermal-Based-Human-Presence-DetectionPresence-Detection/README.md

 7. International Journal of Engineering Trends and Technology.
 (2023).
 Study and Analysis of Thermal Imaging Sensors for Object Detection. *IJETT*, 10(5), 104-112.

 ## **Declaration of Authorship**
-I, [YOUR NAME], confirm that the work presented in this assessment is my own.
+I, KE BAI, confirm that the work presented in this assessment is my own.
 Where information has been derived from other sources, I confirm that this has been indicated in the work.

 ASSESSMENT DATE: April 26, 2025

-Word count: 1499
+Word count: 1446